Mental health consequences of immigration detention

-Mental health consequences of immigration detention include higher rates of depression, anxiety, PTSD, conduct issues, hyperactivity, compared to the general population.
+Mental health consequences of immigration detention include higher rates of depression, anxiety, PTSD, schizophrenia conduct issues, hyperactivity, compared to the general population.
 These harmful impacts exist regardless of past traumatic experiences (e.g., near-death experiences, physical, emotional, or sexual abuse, etc.), age, or nationality, or even time elapsed.
 Immigration detention may take place at country or state borders, in certain international jurisdiction zones, on offshore islands, boats, camps, or could even be in the form of house arrest.
 The use of immigration detention around the world has increased recently, leading to greater concerns about the health and wellbeing of detained migrants.
 A 2018 scoping review from BMC Psychiatry gathered information showing that immigration detention consistently results in negative impacts on detainees.

 Overview

 The number of refugees globally has increased substantially since 2014.
 The United Nations High Commissioner for Refugees estimates that at the end of 2019, the number of forcibly displaced persons is at 79.5 million, including internally displaced people (IDP; 45.7 million), refugees (26 million), asylum seekers (4.2 million), and Venezuelans displaced abroad (3.6 million), compared to the 51 million of forcibly displaced persons in 2013, which was already the largest number since World War II.

 Many countries detain undocumented immigrants, including asylum seekers and non-citizens.
 In 2017 and 2018, there were 160,504 detained immigrants in the European Union and the United Kingdom.
 In 2017 the number went rose to 323,591 in the United States in 2017.

 Refugees and asylum seekers are already more vulnerable to mental health consequences, given the physical and mental burden of fleeing one's own country.
 Detention exacerbates immigrants’ psychological condition, especially depression and post-traumatic stress disorder (PTSD).
 Numerous studies have examined and pointed out acute and long-term psychological distress among detained immigrants, especially children, making them particularly vulnerable.

 Immigration detainees commonly report anxiety, depression, and PTSD during and after detention.
 Pre-detention stressors include exposure to torture, human trafficking, and other kinds of human rights violations, already putting immigrants at risk for mental health issues.
 During detention, immigrants have to cope with the loss of liberty, the risk of being forced to return to their country of origin, social isolation, and possible abuse from staff, which may resemble their country of origin, triggering their traumatic experiences.